-Shea Stadium was the only facility to ever be the home of 4 major league sports teams in one year.
+Shea Stadium was the only facility to ever be the home of 4 teams from the 4 major sports leagues in one year.
 The Jets played there from 1964 through 1983.
 The Yankees also called Shea home in 1974 and 1975, while Yankee Stadium was being rebuilt, and the NFL's New York Giants used it as a home field for the 1975 season.